sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 Missed human detection → potentially catastrophic.
 Therefore research false negatives carefully.

-47. Human Factors
+## 47. Human Factors
 The driver is not a robot.
 Research:

- Driver workload
+- Driver workload
- alert fatigue
+- alert fatigue
- too many warnings
+- too many warnings
- audible warning levels
+- audible warning levels
- visual warning design
+- visual warning design
- vibration
+- vibration
- voice warnings
+- voice warnings
- reaction time
+- reaction time
- usability
+- usability
- training requirement
+- training requirement
-Ask:
+The following question should be answered:

 What is the minimum information the driver needs to make the correct decision?

-48. Regulatory Research
+## 48. Regulatory Research
 This is another area teams often forget.
 Research:

- DGMS regulations
+- DGMS regulations
- Coal Mines Regulations where applicable metalliferous mine safety requirements
+- Coal Mines Regulations where applicable
+- metalliferous mine safety requirements
- HEMM safety requirements
+- HEMM safety requirements
- mine traffic rules
+- mine traffic rules
- vehicle safety standards
+- vehicle safety standards
- radio/wireless regulations
+- radio/wireless regulations
- data privacy
+- data privacy
- worker monitoring/privacy
+- worker monitoring/privacy
- facial recognition implications if you ever include it DGMS has specific safety provisions concerning HEMM and wheeled trackless transportation machinery, so regulatory compatibility needs to be part of your research.
+- facial recognition implications if it is included DGMS has specific safety provisions concerning HEMM and wheeled trackless transportation machinery, so regulatory compatibility needs to be part of the research.
 (Directorate General of Mines Safety)

-49. Business Model Research
+## 49. Business Model Research
-Yes — you should research this, but don't make it the center of a technical SIH presentation.
+This should be researched, but should not be the center of a technical SIH presentation.
 Potential customer:

 NMDC / large open-cast mining companies.